-It has also been found to be a senolytic compound able to clear senescent cells, at least it does in vitro studies in a petri dish.
-The clearance of dysfunctional senescent cells is one of the repair based approaches proposed by the SENS Research Foundation to prevent or reverse age-related diseases.
+It has also been found to be a senolytic compound able to clear senescent cells, at least in vitro studies in a petri dish.
+The clearance of dysfunctional senescent cells is one of the repair-based approaches proposed by the SENS Research Foundation to prevent or reverse age-related diseases.

 Before you jump on the bandwagon

 We see this every time a new compound or supplement is in the news: people rush out to buy it before sufficient research has been done.
 We should be cautious here, and before we spend our hard-earned money on yet another supplement, we should be mindful that there is no evidence that fisetin has a senolytic effect in mice other than in cell cultures.

 What happens in in vitro cell culture studies does not always reflect what happens in vivo, as the complexity of a living system can often change how compounds interact.
 While initial in vitro studies can often be a great indication of the potential of a compound, and indeed is why they are done, the results are not always the same when tested in mice.

 We often see studies in which fantastic results are observed during cell culture testing, but they fail utterly when moving to a living environment.
 This is because biology is complex, and that is why we should be cautious before jumping on a bandwagon.

 That said, there is no denying that this research is interesting, although the researchers do not touch upon the senolytic properties of fisetin and its influence on senescent cells in this study.
 The researchers here show that fisetin, when added to the diet of SAMP8 mice, does delay some of the accelerated aging observed in this particular mouse strain.